OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Detailed Experimental Setup

 \subsection{Prompt Templates}

-Below are the prompt templates for designing \textit{OS-Kairos}.
+Below are the prompt templates for designing OS-Kairos.
 In the collaborative probing framework, we design a planning prompt, action phase prompt, action prompt for probed GUI agent $\mathcal{F}_p$ and critic model $\mathcal{F}_c$, scoring prompt, and finishing judgment prompt.
-In the confidence-driven interaction phase, we only use the $\mathcal{F}_p$ action prompt to optimize and evaluate \textit{OS-Kairos}.
-The pipeline controller fills these {{variables}} in them according to the context.
+In the confidence-driven interaction phase, we only use the $\mathcal{F}_p$ action prompt to optimize and evaluate OS-Kairos.
+The pipeline controller fills these {{variables}} in them according to the context. \textbf{Planning Prompt Template.} In the GUI capability probing framework, the critic model $\mathcal{F}_c$ generates the planning schedule of the user instruction based on the GPT-4o and the instruction planning prompt, as shown in Figure~\ref{step_list_prompt}.